k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/07_LU_flow.md

  ![](/academy/Training_Level_1/03_fabric_basic_LU/images/fabric_main_flow_05.png)

-You have just set up your Fabric project, configured its components and defined the interfaces for the Customer 360 view.
+You have just set up your Fabric project, configured its components and defined the interfaces for a Customer 360 view.
 Based on the business requirements, let’s look at your next steps:

-You need to understand how to model data retrieval, storage and its view options.
+Understanding how to model data retrieval, storage and its view options.

 What should be considered?